Buy the Dip in EV Stocks? Here Are 7 to Consider

 Tesla changed all that.
 Led by its charismatic CEO Elon Musk, Tesla made electric vehicles cool.

-But even after its recent selloff, the EV stock remains wildly expensive.
-Today, TSLA trades for 19.4 times annual sales.
-To put that in perspective, Apple (AAPL) – one of the highest-margin hardware makers in history – trades for just 6.6 times sales, and most automakers trade for less than 1 times sales.
+But despite its flat movement in 2021, the EV stock remains wildly expensive.
+Today, TSLA trades for 19.3 times annual sales.
+To put that in perspective, Apple (AAPL) – one of the highest-margin hardware makers in history – trades for just 7.3 times sales, and most automakers trade for less than 1 times sales.

-Slicing the numbers differently, Tesla might sell something in the ballpark of a million cars this year.
-At that level and given Tesla's current market cap, investors would be paying over $600,000 for each car sold.
+Slicing the numbers differently, Tesla hopes to build a million cars this year.
+At that level and given Tesla's current market cap, investors would be paying more than $700,000 for each car sold.

 Investors clearly aren't valuing Tesla like a car company, and perhaps they shouldn't.
 Based on CEO Elon Musk's decision to invest a good chunk of the company's cash hoard in Bitcoin, you could argue Tesla is now a cryptocurrency hedge fund masquerading as an EV producer.